-AsTerms used in this Agreement, the term are defined As Terms used in this Agreement the: term are o defined as: -- ----------------- -------------- ------ --------- ----------- ------ ------ ------- --------- -----
+Terms used in this Agreement are defined as:

-- -- "academic year" means a period consisting of a fall and spring semester of approximately 39 contiguous weeks. - -- "bargaining unit" means those employees, collectively, represented for collective bargaining purposes by the UFF pursuant to Commission Order 03E-097, dated April 28, 2003, wherein the Public Employee Relations Commission issued Certificate No. 1391 to the United Faculty of Florida. - -- "Board" or "Board of Trustees" means the body established by Article IX, Section 7 of the Florida Constitution and by Florida Statutes ss.
-1001.71-1001.74, responsible for the administration of the University of Central Florida. - -- "break in service" means\ those absences following which the employee is treated as a new employee for purposes of computing seniority and years of service. - --"college/unit" means\ a college or a comparable administrative unit generally equivalent in size and character to a college. - -- "continuous service" means employment uninterrupted by a break in service.
-For academic year employees (9-nine-month employees), one year of continuous service is equivalent to the nine (9) or month employment period. - -- "days" means calendar days.
+academic year - a period consisting of a fall and spring semester of approximately 39 contiguous weeks.

+bargaining unit - those employees, collectively, represented for collective bargaining purposes by the UFF pursuant to Commission Order 03E-097, dated April 28, 2003, wherein the Public Employee Relations Commission issued Certificate No. 1391 to the United Faculty of Florida.

+Board or Board of Trustees - the body established by Article IX, Section 7 of the Florida Constitution and by Florida Statutes ss.
+1001.71-1001.74, responsible for the administration of the University of Central Florida.

+break in service - those absences following which the employee is treated as a new employee for purposes of computing seniority and years of service.

+college/unit - a college or a comparable administrative unit generally equivalent in size and character to a college.

+continuous service - Non-OPS employment uninterrupted by a break in service.
+For academic year employees (nine-month employees), one year of continuous service is equivalent to the nine-month employment period.

+days - calendar days.

+department/unit - a department or a comparable administrative unit generally equivalent in size and character to a department.

+Del eted: , and

+Deleted: voluntarily and unqualifiedly waive the right, and ...

+Deleted: , whether or not referred to or

+$\ensuremath{\textbf{Deleted:}}$, even though such subject or matter may not have been...

+Deleted: knowledge or contemplation of the parties at the time they negotiated or signed this Agreement.

-- -- "department/unit" means a department or a comparable administrative unit generally equivalent in size and character to a department. - -- "employee" means a member of the bargaining unit. - -- "equitable" means fair and reasonable under the circumstances. - -"Florida Board of Governors" means\ the body established by Article IX, Section 7 of the Florida Constitution. - -"Illness/injury any physical or mental impairment of health, including such an impairment proximately resulting from pregnancy, that does not allow an employee to fully and properly perform the duties of the employee's position.
+employee - a member of the bargaining unit.

+equitable - fair and reasonable under the circumstances.

+Florida Board of Governors - the body established by Article IX, Section 7 of the Florida Constitution.

+Illness/injury - any physical or mental impairment of health, including such an impairment proximately resulting from pregnancy, that does not allow an employee to fully and properly perform the duties of the employee's position.

-Immediate family" means \ the spouse and the grandparents, parents, brothers, sisters, children, and grandchildren of both the employee and the spouse, and dependents living in the household.
+Immediate family - the spouse and the grandparents, parents, brothers, sisters, children, and grandchildren of both the employee and the spouse, and dependents living in the household.

-- --"Instructor" means a non-tenure earning employee whose primary responsibilities are teaching, service, and related activities and who possesses a non-terminal degree from an accredited institution in an appropriate field of specialization or equivalent qualifications based on professional experience. - -"Lecturer" means\ a non-tenure earning employee whose primary responsibilities are teaching, service, and related activities and who possesses a terminal degree from an accredited institution in an appropriate field of specialization or equivalent qualifications based on professional experience. - -- "months" means calendar months. - -"multi-year appointment" means an appointment made for a period of two-to-five academic or calendar years that may be renewed in two-to-five year increments at the end of the contract period at the discretion of the University. - -- "Non-Instructional Non-Instructional employees do not teach courses that generate SCHs.
+Instructor - a non-tenure earning employee whose primary responsibilities are teaching, service, and related activities and who possesses a non-terminal degree from an accredited institution in an appropriate field of specialization or appropriate professional experience.

+Lecturer - a non-tenure earning employee whose primary responsibilities are teaching, service, and related activities and who possesses a terminal degree from an accredited institution in an appropriate field of specialization or equivalent qualifications based on professional experience.

+months - calendar months.

+multi-year appointment a non-renewable appointment made for a period of two-to-five academic or calendar years. (exception: Members of the National Academies)

+Non-Instructional - Non-Instructional employees do not teach courses that generate SCHs.